poshAJ/PoshToolbox/docs/Find-NlMtu.md

 ## OUTPUTS

-### PSObject
+### PoshToolbox.FindNlMtuCommand+NlMtuInfo

-Returns a result object for each specified computer name.
+Returns a NlMtuInfo object for each specified computer name.

 ## NOTES